|1/18th Infantry Battalion at Battle of Loc Ninh 1967

 Just having a place to sit down on the overhead covering of one’s fox holes was a huge relief from the grind, because, for one, it gave us grunts a break from black ants.
 These black ants were the worst kind of ant.
 They could bit and sting, inflicting a sharp pain and they were everywhere on the ground during the day.
 They were much worse than the tree dwelling red ants in my opinion.
 Fortunately they went underground at night.
 To keep from getting stung during the day, we would take off our steel helmets and sit in them upside down, as last resort, rather than sitting on the ground, itself, during daylight hours.
 So, as I said before, it was a real treat to have the top covering of a bunker to sit on, especially while eating a hot meal.
 Also, South Vietnam was now entering into the dry season so it was really nice to not have to eat lunch in the rain.
 Even with sandbags to sit on, however, it still would not have been unusual to have seen someone stomping their feet to keep a black ant from crawling up their leg.
 Old bunkers that had been around for a while like the ones at Lai Khe had an even worse insect problem.
 The crevices between sand bags were great hiding places for a goodly number of scorpions.
 When I pulled perimeter guard there it was not unusual for me to kill five or six a day.

 That night of the 29th of October, 1967 past without incident.
 Years later, in checking the killed in action (KIA) roster for that date, it verifies that everyone in my Battalion made it through the night okay.
-Artillery parachute flares floated to earth, lighting up portions of the perimeter with an eerie light and dancing shadows silhouetted against the landscape.
+Artillery parachute flares floated to earth, lighting up portions of the perimeter with an eerie light which created dancing shadows silhouetted against the landscape.
+It was really spooky.
 The guns inside the perimeter blazed away, randomly, into the darkness, all night, and boy was it dark, pitch dark, with no moon.
 A trip flare strung somewhere in front of the perimeter would pop once in a while, emitting a white, white light, putting everyone who saw it on edge, waiting nervously for something to happen, before realizing it was a false alarm triggered by who knows what.
 Things were starting to feel as normal as it could get for a day and time such as this.
-Young minds had no idea, that their little band of around three hundred actual shooters were literally facing tens of thousands of enemy soldiers less than 10 miles away congregating on the fingers of the Ho Chi Minh Trail in preparation for The Tet Offensive, which was launched on the 31st of January, 1968.
+Young minds had no idea, that their little band of around three hundred actual shooters were literally facing tens of thousands of enemy soldiers less than 10 miles away congregating on the fingers of the Ho Chi Minh Trail in preparation for The Tet Offensive, which was launched on January 31st , 1968.

 In what I now believe was a diversionary tactic, enemy troops were, at this very moment, congregating for an all-out frontal attack on our battalion NDP.
 Little did anyone understand how potentially devastating this could be, but Cavazos knew, and he had passed the word to warn every man in the unit to be prepared for just such an attack.
 Of course, in hind sight, it’s easy to see that even Dick, himself, who some say was the greatest tactical military mind of this era, did not comprehend the magnitude of the enemy’s overall strategic planning.
 Now it is clear that there were many more enemy troops in the area then would have been needed to overrun our little band of 300 hundred or so, if the enemy had wished to make that his sole purpose in life, albeit, at great cost to his own resources.
 I now realize that wasn’t the plan.
 Looking back, it is much easier to see that the attack on Loc Ninh and later on the First Infantry Division blocking positions was just a diversion, allowing the enemy to funnel more troops and supplies down hidden jungle trails toward Saigon, in preparation for Tet, which took place just two months later on January 31, 1968.
 Charlie knew very well, by this time, that Ole “Westy” was having a hard time walking and chewing gum at the same time, which is another way of saying he knew how to waive the red flag, disguised with the sacrificial offering of an acceptable body count, while his men and materials flowed unopposed toward staging areas around Saigon.